Do I Have a Drug Problem?

 - Mental or behavioral health issues: Approximately 53% of drug users also suffer from depression, bipolar disorder or other mental/behavioral health issues.
 Whether it’s because effective medical care is not available or because of the persistent stigma around psychiatric disorders, many people self-medicate for these conditions.

 Ultimately, how we understand addiction affects how we treat it.
 Providing compassionate, effective care requires a consideration of each of these factors holistically.
 Recovering from an addiction is about more than just avoiding drugs or alcohol — it involves getting to its root causes and giving individuals the skills to overcome them.
 If you see the signs of being on drugs in yourself or a loved one, help is available 24/7.
 Call this number for a free personal consultation 866-480-4328.

 Addiction and Stigma

 One of the most persistent barriers to accessing treatment is the stigma surrounding addiction.
 As with many mental and behavioral health disorders, many individuals still have a tendency to view addiction as a personal or moral failing.
-As a result, many people will go to great lengths to deny they have a drug problem, both to themselves and to others.
+As a result, many people will go to great lengths to deny they have a problem even when the signs of being on drugs are present.
 While they may be deeply ashamed of their drug use, they will continue to believe it’s a problem they have under control.

 The first step in getting help is admitting to yourself, “I have a drug problem.”
 Truly confronting the issue can help you start on the strongest path to recovery.
 When you’re ready to make that commitment, 12 Keys Rehab will be there for you.
 In our south Florida facility, we have helped countless addicts leave their drug problems behind with sophisticated recovery programming and compassionate care.